A New Method of Modelling Tuneable Lasers with Functional Composition: A New Model

-In this model the pulse is iteratively passed through each process, the order of which is now important.
-In this first realization, the pulse is first amplified by the gain fibre, then since the pulse's magnitude is greatest the nonlinearity needs to be considered.
-The pulse is then tapped off by the output coupler, and then passes through the grating and is modulated.
-The pulse after one complete circuit of the laser cavity is then passed back in to restart the process.
+In this model the pulse is iteratively passed through each process, the order of which must now be considered.
+We are most interested in the output of the laser cavity, and so we shall start with the loss component.
+Next the pulse is passed though the CFBG, as well as the modulator.
+Finally, the pulse travels through the gain fibre to be amplified, and then we consider the effect of the nonlinearity since this is the region where the power is maximal.
+Note that in general the functional operators of the components do not commute, and therefore the order of the components is indeed important---in contrast to the previous models.
+This is especially the case of dispersion as realized through the Fourier transform.
 Functionally this can be denoted as

-where $\mathcal{L}$ is one loop of the laser.
-A solution to this model is one in which the envelope and chirp are unchanged after traversing every component in the cavity, that is, such that $\mathcal{L}(A) = A$---potentially with a constant phase shift.
+where $\mathcal{L}$ denotes one loop of the laser.
+The pulse after one complete circuit of the laser cavity is then passed back in to restart the process.
+A steady solution to this model is one in which the envelope and chirp are unchanged after traversing every component in the cavity---we are uninterested in the phase.
+That is, such that $\mathcal{L}(A) = A \textrm{e}^{i \phi}$---for some $\phi \in \mathbb{R}$.